wmvanvliet/good_code/README.md

 But following that line of thought, it occured to me that we can do even better.
 For a given `entry1` we can directly compute the matching `entry2` through `2020 - entry1`.
 We just need to check whether the thus computed `entry2` is part of the expense report.
-Since the order of the entries in the expense report is irrelevant to the puzzle, so we may opt to store it in a `set()` to have very quick lookups.
+Since the order of the entries in the expense report is irrelevant to the puzzle, we can store it in a `set()` to have very quick lookups.
 The following implementation has a time complexity of O(n):

 ```python